stella0000000/museum-ios/README.md

 ### museum-ios
 Odile wondered how they could kill the time.
 Franz had read about an American who had done the Louvre in nine minutes, and forty-five seconds.
 They'd do better.
-Arthur, Franz and Odile beat the record by Jimmy Johnson of San Francisco by two seconds." - Bande à part, 1964 [1]
+Arthur, Franz, and Odile beat the record by Jimmy Johnson of San Francisco by two seconds." - Bande à part, 1964 [1]

 ### Motivation
 - While we were walking around Cloisters, I wondered if there's a way to keep track of which galleries you've visited at the Metropolitan Museum of Art, the fourth largest museum in the world [2].